-The plumbers exchanged a glance, produced mallets from their toolbelts and lay into the trilos.
-They were tougher than they seemed, but the Maria Sisters were masters of whaling on weird looking things with mallets though the battle was long, hard and full of noisy sound effects they emerged victorious.
+The plumbers exchanged a glance, produced mallets from their toolbelts and laid into the trilos.
+They were tougher than they seemed, but the Maria Sisters were masters of whaling on weird looking things with mallets.
+Though the battle was long, hard and full of noisy sound effects they emerged victorious.

 “Our pleasure,” Maria said.
 “We’re looking for an evil engineer.”

 “Ha ha ha.
 Seriously, we’re looking for Dr Nightmarestein.”

 R17 shrugged its narrow metal shoulders.
 “Dr Nightmarestein doesn’t work here anymore,” it said.

 “Yeah, but she’s around somewhere,” Luigina said.
 “We think she’s behind what’s going on right now.”

 R17 scratched the housing of its camera units, creating an unpleasant metallic screeching.
 “Hmmm.
 Beep.
 Well, she’s not in the pumping room, I just came from there.
 And she won’t be where the crowds are, in case she’s seen.”

 “But none of the visitors know who she is,” Maria said.

 “No, but that enormous prosthetic hand of hers is kind of memorable.
 She won’t go where she can be seen.
 Beep. ”